ericpgreen/nivi-red/README.md

-# Developing a digital marketplace for family planning: Results of a pilot randomized encouragement trial
+# Developing a Digital Marketplace for Family Planning: Pilot Randomized Encouragement Trial

 All contents of this repository (and associated website) are licensed under the CC-BY license.
 To cite the data, please use: